nikkiwritescode/custom-street-bot/README.md

 * Conversion of addresses between Boom Street, Fortune Street, and Itadaki Street Wii
 * Conversion of values between hexadecimal, float and int
 * Translation of text between all Boom/Fortune/Itadaki Street Wii-supported languages (via DeepL)
+* Validation of CSMM-compatible board bundles via the `cs-board-tools` library
 * Posting of Rules and links to Custom Street accounts (Address Calculator, Discord, GitHub, YouTube, Twitch, and Wiki)
 * Posting Venture Card embeds with English and Japanese text
 * All commands are slash commands, with help for each command shown inside Discord itself